Open source · Apache-2.0 · v1.6.1 stable on npm

-Install Node 22+ · macOS · Linux · Windows
+Install Node 22+ · macOS live wall · Linux/Windows cooperative

 $ npx @sanctuary-framework/mcp-server